-Chart 1: Development of Swisscom Ltd's energy mix in Switzerland as TV boxes and routers were installed in 2020.
-Swisscom makes its customers aware of the many options available for reducing energy consumption, as well as offering concrete solutions.
+Chart 1: Development of Swisscom Ltd's energy mix in Switzerland makes its customers aware of the many options available for reducing energy consumption, as well as offering concrete solutions for optimising energy consumption of end devices.

-2.4.
-Energy consumption by customers
+2.4 Energy consumption by customers

-The energy consumed by customer devices can be extrapolated to 288 GWh based on the devices, the energy consumption of each device and the typical usage profiles (2019: 304 GWh).
-Fewer end devices such
+The energy consumed by customer devices can be extrapolated to 281 GWh based on the devices, the energy consumption of each device and the typical usage profiles (2020: 288 GWh).
+Fewer end devices such as TV boxes and routers were installed in 2021.
+Swisscom